 In June 2020, the Financial Action Task Force (FATF) reviewed the FATF Travel Rule and made updates for cross-border and domestic wire transfers to address the increasing use of cryptocurrency and combat money laundering.
-With the Travel Rule, Virtual Asset Service Providers (VASPs), such as cryptocurrency exchanges and wallet providers, are now required to collect personal data on whoever participates in transactions.
+With the Travel Rule, crypto exchanges, wallet providers and other Virtual Asset Service Providers (VASPs) are now required to collect personal data on whoever participates in transactions.
 In short, that means that the rule removes the option to transfer cryptocurrencies anonymously.
 Companies who fail to comply risk sanctions.
 The recent investigations into the crypto exchange Binance for regulatory compliance issues in the US can be seen as a sign that regulators are placing particular scrutiny on a formerly largely unregulated industry.

-While implementing the Travel Rule in member states has been uneven, now is the time for crypto businesses to implement identity verification ahead of regulation.
-Becoming compliant with the Travel Rule and other AML/CTF compliance regulations will also require navigating other regulations such as GDPR in the EU and the California Consumer Privacy Act (CCPA).
-In this post, we outline how crypto companies can incorporate features into their product to cover the Travel Rule requirements.
+While implementing the FATF Travel Rule in member states has been uneven, now is the time for crypto businesses to implement identity verification ahead of regulation.
+Becoming compliant with the FATF Travel Rule and other AML/CTF compliance regulations will also require navigating other regulations such as GDPR in the EU and the California Consumer Privacy Act (CCPA).
+In this post, we outline how crypto companies can incorporate features into their product to cover the requirements of the FATF Travel Rule.

 What is the FATF Travel Rule?

-The Travel Rule is an update to the FATF’s Recommendation #16, is a list of recommendations against money laundering for countries to follow as best practices for AML/CFT efforts.
-The rule as such does not have an effect for companies until countries make laws in accordance with it.
-Countries that are moving to create laws to align with the Travel Rule so far include the US, countries within the EU in accordance with the 6AMLD, Canada, Singapore, and South Korea.
+The FATF Travel Rule is an update to the FATF Recommendation #16.
+It is a list of recommendations against money laundering for countries to follow as best practices for AML/CFT efforts.
+For companies dealing on virtual assets like crypto, travel rule does not have an effect until countries make laws in accordance with it.
+Countries that are moving to create laws to align with the FATF Travel Rule so far include the US, countries within the EU in accordance with the 6AMLD, Canada, Singapore, and South Korea.